 One important change employers must understand is the alteration to Statutory Sick Pay (SSP).
-Day one employees and lower earners will see improved support.
-The amendments will also introduce a rebate scheme for the reimbursement of SSP costs for some companies.

 The changes to SSP will affect over 1 million people in the UK, as well as very many companies.
-Amendments are part of the government's Make Work Pay promise, hoping to spur economic growth and generate more money for working people.
+Amendments are part of the government's 'Make Work Pay' promise, hoping to spur economic growth and generate more money for working people.